stillsaneotaku/Write-Your-JSON/README.md

 to open JSON files and edit them but it can be expanded to adapt to and read text documents in order to produce a JSON.

 How to use:
+Prerequisites: Python 3.13 and tkinter must be available for use in your system.
 In command prompt do
 [
 ```